bzamecnik/tfr/README.md

 This library supports reassignment in both frequency and time (both are optional).
 As well it does requantization from the input overlapping grid to an non-overlapping output grid.

+It is a good building block to compute [chromagram features](https://en.wikipedia.org/wiki/Chroma_feature) (aka pitch class profiles) where pitch is transformed into pitch class by ignoring the octave.
+See also [harmonic pitch class profiles](https://en.wikipedia.org/wiki/Harmonic_pitch_class_profiles).

 ## Installation

 ```